May 11, 2017

 Marney Andes is a Senior Director at Learning and Development for Air Methods, which is an emergency air transport company with approximately 4,500 employees and 2,000 outside medical crew.

 Andes and her team were tasked with developing a strategy to create training and education for the organization.
 According to Andes, initially, the stakeholders and the team were not aware of the time involved in creating all of the training or the projects required.

 Andes and her team decided to go the Agile way through prioritized backlogs using a project management tool.
 Each month, the stakeholders meet to prioritize the backlog through democratic voting.
 Through a project management tool, the team creates different boards for backlog elements such as training requests or in-process training.

 The stakeholder’s requests are coded as green or red code; green symbolizing that the project can be taken on whereas the red signals for it going into the backlog.

-The Takeaway: According to Andes, this Agile practice helps communicate expectations to the business about why and how the things are done.
+The Takeaway: According to the Andes, this Agile practice helps communicate expectations to the business about why and how the things are done.
 This practice has also helped the group stay in sync while the process remains transparent and redundancies are removed.